Marco19987/Dual_arm_control/README.md

 ## Demonstration

-The following video illustrate the estimation results of the calibration matrix between robots when the object is stationary and the cameras capture its pose through ArUco markers detection.
+The following video illustrates the estimation results of the calibration matrix between robots when the object is stationary and the cameras capture its pose through ArUco markers detection.

 <div style="text-align: center;">
     <img src="matlab_simulations/additional_files/plots/EKF_estimation_video.gif" alt="Dual Arm Control Demo" width="1000">